QMonkey/monkey-vim/README.md

 Ctrl+j      Jump to the below split
 Ctrl+k      Jump to the above split
 Ctrl+l      Jump to the right split

-up          Stretch the window vertically down        Shrink the window vertically left        Stretch the window horizontally right       Shrink the window horizontally
 Leader+z    Toggle zoom
 ```